merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 ### anvi-merge

-The next step in the workflow is to to merge all anvi'o profiles.
+The next step in the workflow is to to merge all anvi'o profiles using the program {% include PROGRAM name="anvi-merge" %}.

 This is the simplest form of the `anvi-merge` command: